zalando/zalando-howto-open-source/README.md

 ####Quick FAQ

 #####Which license do we use?
 [The MIT license](https://opensource.org/licenses/MIT).
 MIT is succinct, straightforward, and easy use in closed-source projects.
 It allows the most broad usage of our source code, and keeps open-sourcing easy and safe.
 You must include a separate license file in your repository with the entire text of the MIT license included.

-You must also include this sentence: “This software is licensed under the MIT license (see below), unless otherwise stated in the license files in higher directories (if any).”
+If your project uses the MIT license and incorporates third-party OSS components, then you must attach this sentence in your license file: “This software is licensed under the MIT license (see below), unless otherwise stated in the license files in higher directories (if any)."
+Please also provide the license files for every third-party source you add.

 [This helpful blog post](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html) breaks down the license line by line for you.
 (If you're really interested in open source licensing, check out [Rosenlaw & Einschlag's free online book](http://www.rosenlaw.com/oslbook.htm) and/or [O'Reilly's/Andrew M. St. Laurent's](http://www.oreilly.com/openbook/osfreesoft/book/).
 These are a little dated, but still useful.)